-As at December 31, 2021 and 2020, there were no financial assets and financial liabilities that were measured at fair value on a recurring basis.
+As at December 31, 2022 and 2021, there were no financial assets and financial liabilities, other than liabilities related to share-based compensation, that were measured at fair value on a recurring basis.

-10. INCOME TAXES
+11. INCOME TAXES

 The major components of income taxes recognized in profit or loss are as follows: